 Where do you get a real Christmas tree from?

 Visiting a Christmas tree farm is all part of the experience!
-(Forget that it was a super hot Perth day when we went Christmas tree shopping last year and most of us were grumpy and irritable than feeling cheery and Christmasy)
+(Forget that it was a super hot Perth day when we went Christmas tree shopping last year and most of us were grumpy and irritable rather than feeling cheery and Christmasy)

 Most Christmas Tree Farms will open from the 1st December and your tree should last until Christmas Day.
 We still had ours up a week after Christmas Day, without much drying out.
 (Though our house is cooled with evaporative air conditioning which does put moisture into the air.)